How to Master the Elevator Pitch and the Nutshell Resume

 But with regard to elevator pitches, the nutshell resume is a custom-tailored response to that oh-so-common question: “What do you do?”

 An elevator pitch is a good thing to have on the ready for if you are giving a presentation—or find yourself in an elevator talking to someone about your business.
 A nutshell resume acts more as a call and response.
 Once you are asked what you do, you respond with your one sentence nutshell resume.
 If what you do can help that person, you are effectively asking for their business in a very pressure-free way.

 “Just as job-seeking top managers roll a different written resume off their printers for each position they’re applying for, let a different true story roll off your tongue for each listener.
 Before responding to ‘What do you do?’ ask yourself, ‘What possible interest could this person have in my answer?
 Could he refer business to me?
 Buy from me?
 Hire me?
 Marry my sister?
 Become my buddy?

-She then gives some examples of basic job titles people may blurt out when offered the “what do you do?” question,
+She then gives some examples of basic job titles people may blurt out, such as:

 Don’t say ‘financial planner.’
 Say ‘I help plan their financial future.’